ec-europa/europa-component-library/docs/conventions/component.md

 ## Javascript

+Apart from [rules that should be applied to all js files](javascript.md), there are some specifications for components:

 ### Generic component

+TBD

 ### Systems component

+TBD

 ## Config javascript file

+Config files are not shared between generic and system components, so they should be duplicated (and possibly altered).

+A config.js file should be present in generic and all specific components.

 ## package.json

+TBD

 ## Other assets

+TBD

 ## Exception: components existing in only one system

+If a component exists only in one system, it can be defined in the system only.
+This means that there is no need to create a generic component, and files in system component should contain all the code/logic needed for the component.

+As soon as the component should be available in another system, a generic component has to be created, and the logic deported as explained ahead.